-On January 20, 2021, the Compensation Committee, in consultation with the Board, established the corporate performance target to include a revenue target representing 60% of the total target, and various market expansion and related commercial goals, representing 40% of the total target.
-On February 2, 2022 the Compensation Committee determined the corporate achievement for 2021.
-In doing so, the Compensation Committee took into consideration the Company's 2021 revenue performance of \$48.4 million, resulting in an achievement of 54.4% of the revenue target, and determined that the market expansion and related commercial goals were achieved at a 30% level, which took into account the adjustment of the timing of a regulatory goal in a foreign market, which was determined to be in the best interests of the project, resulting in a 2021 bonus plan achievement of 84.4% of the corporate performance target.
-The Compensation Committee made such a determination giving consideration to the extraordinary circumstances presented by the COVID-19 pandemic during 2021 and the associated impact on our therapies and products, the health care industry, and the global financial markets.
+In January 2021, the Compensation Committee, in consultation with the Board, established the corporate performance target for 2021 to include a revenue target representing 60% of the total target and various market expansion and related commercial goals representing 40% of the total target.
+The revenue target included a minimum threshold and discounting feature applicable to achievement below 100% of the revenue target and the market expansion and related commercial goals.
+In February 2022, the Compensation Committee assessed the Company's achievement of the corporate performance target for 2021.
+In recognition of the extraordinary circumstances presented by the COVID-19 pandemic and the associated impact on our therapies and products, the health care industry, our customers and patients, and healthcare facility staffing and resource issues, as well as global economic conditions, the Compensation Committee waived the discounting feature applicable to the revenue target resulting in a 2021 bonus plan achievement of 84.4% of the corporate performance target.

-The 2021 corporate achievement level was then used to determine the bonuses of our NEOs.
-Annual bonus amounts paid to our NEOs for 2021 and 2020 are set forth above in the "Non-Equity Incentive Plan Compensation" column of the "Summary Compensation Table for 2021."
+The 2021 and 2022 corporate achievement levels were used to determine the bonuses of our NEOs.
+Annual bonus amounts paid to our NEOs for 2021 and 2022 are set forth above in the "Bonus" and "Non-Equity Incentive Plan Compensation" columns of the "Summary Compensation Table for 2022."